-How is IA different from RPA?
+How is intelligent automation different from RPA?

 RPA looks at manual, structured, and repetitive tasks that a bot can mimic and automate.
 IA can automate standard tasks and apply cognitive intelligence (machine learning, NLP, Neural Networks) to tasks requiring decision-making without any manual intervention.
 RPA is tactical, whereas IA is more strategic as it is central to the core business vision and roadmap.

-The Burnie Group’s intelligent automation consulting and implementation capabilities
+Burnie Group’s intelligent automation consulting and implementation capabilities

 Natural Language Processing (NLP): Natural language processing (NLP) is a computer’s ability to understand, interpret, and generate written and spoken language.
 Read more here.